 (originally posted 20 September 2011)

 I’d not done any knitting for about 14 years when a friend pointed me to this pattern.
 I worked on these mittens while writing the last half of CNV and came to associate them with Maddie Brodatt so strongly in my head that I put them in the novel.

 The mittens turn out to be part of an up-to-the-minute trend in that they have flaps that flip back so you can free your fingers.

-The pattern, and the first image reproduced here, are from a booklet called Essentials for the Forces by Jaeger Handknit, dating to the 1940s, available on the Victoria & Albert Museum website here (the pattern for Maddie’s mittens is the PDF called “Mittens for Women”):
+The pattern, and the second image reproduced here, are from a booklet called Essentials for the Forces by Jaeger Handknit, dating to the 1940s, available on the Victoria & Albert Museum website here (the pattern for Maddie’s mittens is the PDF called “Mittens for Women”):

 Make Do and Mend…